Branches of Science and Scientific Knowledge

 Natural Science

-It is the study of naturally occurring objects and phenomena, such as light, matter, the earth, celestial bodies, and the human body.
-Natural sciences are further divided into physical sciences, earth sciences, biological sciences, and others.
+Natural Science: It is the examination of naturally existing entities and phenomena, including light, matter, the Earth, celestial bodies, and the human body.
+The natural sciences are categorised into physical sciences, earth sciences, biological sciences, and other disciplines.
+Physical sciences encompass disciplines such as physics (the examination of physical entities), chemistry (the analysis of chemicals), and astronomy (the investigation of celestial bodies).

 Social Science

-Social sciences encompass various disciplines, including psychology (the study of human behaviors), sociology (the study of social groups), and economics (the study of organizations, markets, and economies).
-The natural sciences and the social sciences differ in various aspects.
+Social sciences examine individuals or groups, including organizations, cultures, or economies, and their respective activities.
+Social sciences comprise several disciplines, including psychology (the examination of human behavior), sociology (the analysis of social groupings), and economics (the investigation of organizations, markets, and economies).
+The natural sciences and social sciences contradict in several dimensions.

 Comparison of Both Sciences

 The natural sciences are known for their precision, accuracy, and independence from the observer.
-For example, a scientific experiment in physics, like measuring the speed of sound through a certain media or the refractive index of water, should consistently produce the same result regardless of when or where the experiment is conducted.
-If two different values are obtained for these physical properties, it usually indicates that one or both of those students made an error.
+As an example, a physics experiment that measures the speed of sound through a certain material or the refractive index of water should always give the same result, no matter when or where it is done.
+Finding two different numbers for these physical qualities usually means that one or both of the students made a mistake.

 On the other hand, the social sciences often lack the same level of precision, predictability, or clarity.
 For example, when using a hypothetical instrument to measure a person’s happiness, it is possible to observe fluctuations in their emotional state.
-The same individual may experience varying levels of happiness or sadness on different days, and even at different times within the same day.
+An individual may feel fluctuating amounts of happiness or sorrow on different days, and even at various moments within the same day.

-One’s level of happiness can fluctuate based on the news they receive or the events that occur throughout the day.
+An individual’s happiness might vary according on the news they get or the incidents that occur during the day.
 In addition, it is difficult to find a precise instrument or metric that can truly capture an individual’s happiness.
 Therefore, one tool might determine that a person is “happier” while another tool might conclude that the same person is “less happy” at the same moment.

 Kinds of Science